Page Contributor(s): The Complete Guide to Climbing (by Bike) 2nd Ed.; Ties Arts, Bussum, Netherlands

 Ride 1.9 miles gaining 1,261’ at 12.4% averager grade.

 OH MY!!!!!
-12.3% average grade - this is a B R U T E!!!
-This is the second highest ranked hill climb in New York and has the steepest grade of any ascent over one mile in length (NYCC Steep Hill web page)..
-This is one of the 5 New York top climbs in the Catskill Mountains - the primary climbing zone in New York State.
+12.3% average grade -- this is a B R U T E!!!
+This is the second highest ranked hill climb in New York and has the steepest grade of any ascent over one mile in length (NYCC Steep Hill web page).
+This is one of the five New York top climbs in the Catskill Mountains, the primary climbing zone in New York State.

-Thanks much to PJAMM contributor Ties Arts, Bussum, Netherlands for his contributions to this page.
+Thanks much to PJAMM contributor Ties Arts of Bussum, Netherlands for his contributions to this page.
+Ties writes:

 Here are some more great ride reports for this climb:

-From PJAMM contributor and our NY Connection, Matthew Staller:
+From PJAMM contributor and our New York Connection, Matthew Staller: